Use Cases/Sales Agents

 Communication guardrails

 Block emails to competitors, legal counsel, or C-suite executives without approval.
 Require review for messages containing pricing, contract terms, or legal commitments.
 Enforce CAN-SPAM opt-out compliance and unsubscribe handling.
-Prevent agents from making contractual promises the company cannot honor.
+Block agents from making contractual promises the company cannot honor.

 Contact data protection